-- As the juice of the beetroot is well known for staining, I would wear an apron to protect your clothes from any beetroot stains.
-Also, it's best not to use a favourite chopping board that might end up with a stain that takes a few days to wash off.
-Likewise, if you don’t want to look like an axe-murderer, some people like to use gloves to handle the raw beetroot.
+As the juice of the beetroot is well known for staining, wear an apron to protect your clothes from any beetroot stains.
+Also, it's best not to use a favourite chopping board and, if you don’t want to look like an axe-murderer, you might like to use gloves to handle the raw beetroot too.
 I personally don’t bother with gloves and just make sure that I wash my hands straight away after handling the raw beetroot.
 In any case, with all the extra hand washing we’ve now become accustomed to, it doesn’t take long to get rid of the purple hands look!

-You can cut the peeled beetroot into whatever shapes you like but try to cut them into roughly the same size so that they all cook evenly.
-If you have some pieces that are much larger than others, then you will find some overcooked while others are still undercooked and too firm on the inside.
+You can cut the peeled beetroot into whatever shapes you like but try to cut them into roughly the same size pieces so that they all cook evenly.
+If you have some pieces that are much larger than others, you might find some are overcooked while others are still undercooked and too firm on the inside.
 As for shapes, I find they are best either cut into long crescent shapes (just cutting down into 8 segments like an orange) or into small cubes for perfect little mouthfuls.
 Just remember that the smaller they are, the quicker they will cook so you might have to adjust the cooking time if you go really big or really small.

 - For an easy buddha bowl type supper, serve these air fried beets with some kind of cooked grain (or leftover herby quinoa salad or spiced millet salad), a couple of other vegetables (like my air fried green beans with tahini sauce and air fried beetroot with herbs) or salad, and perhaps some crispy tofu or tempeh, then bring it all together with a dip such as hummus or muhummara.
 This is such an easy way of eating especially on weeknights when you just want to get something on the table without much fuss and using up whatever vegetables you might have in the kitchen.